Gaussian complex zeros on the hole event: the emergence of a forbidden region: Introduction

 where $C>0$ is some numerical constant. \end{thm} In fact we can prove deviation bounds of similar nature for general smooth linear statistics $\varphi\in C_{0}^{2}\left(\bbc\right)$, see Theorem \ref{thm:devs_in_emp_meas_hole_case}, Section \ref{sec:proof_idea} for the special case of conditioning on the hole event, and Theorem \ref{thm:devs_in_emp_meas}, Section \ref{sec:conv_emp_meas} for the general setting. \begin{rem} In particular, Theorem \ref{thm:few_zeros_in_the_gap} implies that for every fixed $\varepsilon,\delta>0$ we have

 This should be compared with the (unconditional) expected number of zeros

 \end{rem} Our approach is based on precise estimates for the zero set of the GEF via polynomial approximations.
-We obtain effective deviation bounds for linear statistics of the zeros, which are inspired by a large deviation principle (LDP) for zeros of Gaussian random polynomials due to Zeitouni and Zelditch (\cite{ZeZ}, similar LDPs were previously obtained for eigenvalues of random matrices in \cite{BeG,BeZ,HiP}).
+We obtain effective deviation bounds for linear statistics of the zeros, which are inspired by a large deviation principle (LDP) for zeros of Gaussian random polynomials due to Zeitouni and Zelditch (\cite{zeitouni2010large}, similar LDPs were previously obtained for eigenvalues of random matrices in \cite{BenArous1997,arous1998large,hiai1998maximizing}).
 This approach enables us to reduce a problem on the distribution of the zeros to the solution of a constrained optimization problem in the space of probability measures.
 We develop a more precise version of the LDP, which allows us to make the transition from polynomials to entire functions (using results from complex analysis about the variation of the zeros of an analytic function under analytic perturbations).
 In addition, this allows us to control the error terms, leading in particular to Theorem \ref{thm:few_zeros_in_the_gap}.
 A key difficulty that arises in this program is that the constrained optimization problem involves a non-standard, non-differentiable functional, which requires the application of potential theoretic techniques.

 As mentioned, the techniques of this paper can be effectively used to study other properties of the GEF.
-We defer the statements of these results to Section \ref{sec:upp_bnd_for_larg_flucs} and the discussion in Section \ref{sec:discussion}.
+We defer the statements of these results to Section \ref{sec:upp_bnd_for_larg_flucs} and the discussion to Section \ref{sec:discussion}.